What Is a Nebraska Auto Dealer Bond?

 How Much Does a Nebraska Auto Dealer Bond Cost?

-All auto dealers in Nebraska must have a bond of $50,000 in order to comply with current regulations.
-However, this is not the price paid for a Nebraska auto dealer bond.
-The surety company, instead, prices a bond as a percentage of the total bond amount required, based on the financial details and credit history of the dealer.
+All auto dealers in Nebraska must have a bond of $50,000 to comply with current regulations, but this is not the price paid for a Nebraska auto dealer bond.
+The surety company prices a bond as a percentage of the total bond amount based on the financial details and credit history of the dealer.

-How do You Get a Nebraska Auto Dealer Bond?
+How Do I Renew My Nebraska Auto Dealer Bond?